AIM-Intelligence/Ai-Binance-Cast/README.md

 # AI Podcaster
 ## Topic Submission
 People voluntarily consume tokens to submit new topics.
-Reasons for submitting proposals When curious about societal, personal, or technical issues, people submit proposals to hear the opinions of the public.
-At the same time, when people want to see only rational and logical opinions related to the proposal while excluding irrelevant opinions.
+When people are curious about social, personal, or technical issues, they submit proposals to hear from the public.
+Also, people want to see only rational and logical opinions related to the proposal while excluding irrelevant opinions.
 When the proposal submitted receives a certain amount of tokens through voting, the submitter receives tokens as a reward.

 ## Exercise of voting rights for proposals submitted by people